00 Agent: Description

 In the films, the 00 section is a discrete area of MI6, whose agents report directly to M, and tend to be sent on special assignments and troubleshooting missions, often involving rogue agents (from Britain or other countries) or situations where an "ordinary" intelligence operation uncovers or reveals terrorist or criminal activity too sensitive to be dealt with using ordinary procedural or legal measures, and where the aforementioned discretionary "licence to kill" is deemed necessary or useful in rectifying the situation.
 The World Is Not Enough introduces a special insignia for the 00 Section.
 Bond's fellow 00 agents appear receiving briefings in Thunderball and The World Is Not Enough.
 The latter film shows a woman in one of the 00 chairs.
 In Thunderball, there are nine chairs for the 00 agents; Moneypenny says every 00 agent in Europe has been recalled, not every 00 agent in the world.
 Behind the scenes photos of the film reveal that one of the agents in the chairs is female as well.
 As with the books, other writers have elaborated and expanded upon the 00 agents in the films and in other media.
-In GoldenEye, 006 is an alias for Alec Trevelyan, while in No Time to Die the 007 codename is assigned to Nomi after Bond's retirement from MI6.
-As of 2021, Trevelyan and Nomi are the only 00 agents other than Bond to play a major role in an EON Productions film, with all other appearances either being brief or dialogue references only.
+In GoldenEye, 006 is an alias for Alec Trevelyan (Sean Bean), while in No Time to Die the 007 codename is assigned to Nomi (Lashana Lynch) after Bond (Daniel Craig)'s retirement from MI6.
+As of 2021, Trevelyan and Nomi are the only 00 agents other than Bond to play a major role in an Eon Productions film, with all other appearances either being brief or dialogue references only.